 “I left extra early that morning.
 Snow removal in Washington at that time was primitive, to say the least.
-When I entered the White House gate, it was 5:55 As I trudged up the driveway, I began hearing a scraping sound, the familiar piercing echo of a snow shovel glancing off a walkway.
+When I entered the White House gate, it was 0600 as I trudged up the driveway, I began hearing a scraping sound, the familiar piercing echo of a snow shovel glancing off a walkway.
 As I got closer, I realized that it was Harry Truman himself who was out shoveling the slush that had congregated around the entrance to the Oval Office.”

 “I ran up to him and said, ‘Mr. President, you shouldn’t be doing this!’”

 “He smiled up at me and said, ‘Greg, if I were coming over to your residence, wouldn’t you be out shoveling your walk for me?
 Just because I happen to be president doesn’t mean that I am above everyone else.
 Your vote and mine count the same.
 Privilege means nothing in the eyes of God.
 To me, it’s what you do and how you treat people that matter most.
 I am a temporary resident of the White House.
 I revere the institution, not the title.
-Now, let’s take that walk!’”
+Now, let’s take that damn walk!’”

 Greg looked at me with an intensity that still echoes in my mind to this day.
-“The man was our president, and yet he believed he was no greater than any other man.
+“The man was our president, and yet he believed he was no greater than any other individual.
 His life wasn’t about awards, fame, prestige, power, and money.
 It was about service, duty, and honor.
-When he left office in January 1953, a group of us who had protected the President gave him a heartfelt farewell present – a snow shovel.
+When he left office in January 1953, a group of us who had protected the President gave him a farewell present – a snow shovel.
 He had tears in his eyes when he accepted the gift from us.”

 I thanked Greg for the story and walked back under the light of the street lamp and to the safety of my own home.